rescenic/system-bootstrap/README.md

 #### `programs.csv` list

-Parses the given programs list and install all given programs.
+Parses the given programs list and installs them.

-Can handle:
+The first column is a "tag" that determines how the program is installed.

-    - AUR packages
+"" (blank) for the main repository
-    - Python via pip
+`A` - Packages contained in the AUR.
-    - Git repos
+`G` - Git repositories installed by `make && sudo make install`.

-The first column is a "tag" that determines how the program is installed, "" (blank) for the main repository, `A` for via the AUR or `G` if the program is a git repository that is meant to be `make && sudo make install`ed.
+`P` - Python packages installed via `pip`.

 #### Check which programs arent installed: